Tanay-22/Tanay-22/README.md

 # Hi there, I'm Tanay Pandey! 👋

 I'm a 3rd year student at Indian Institute of Information Technology, Nagpur, pursuing a degree in Computer Science.
-I'm passionate about Fullstack Development, and I love to explore and learn new things in DevOps.
+I'm passionate about Fullstack and Java Development, and I love to explore and learn new things in DevOps.

 ## 🔧 Skills & Tools